ChicoState/gymbuddy-ux/phaseIII/README.md

 - **Demographic Narrowness:** Most users were college students; future tests should include working professionals and other potential gym-goers.
 - **Prototype Fidelity:** As this was a mid-fidelity wireframe prototype, some interactions were not fully functional, which may have impacted user expectations and feedback.
 - **Moderated Testing Bias:** Participants may have responded more positively in the presence of moderators, potentially reducing critical feedback.
+- **Limited participant pool:** The participant pool was limited to 6 total.

 Despite these limitations, the Phase III evaluation served as an effective pilot to validate the GymBuddy concept and surface usability priorities for improvement.